akshaybabloo/Emotiv-Matlab/README.md

 # Emotiv Matlab

+> Please note that this repository is no longer maintained, due to the changes in the Emotiv SDK version and the price for testing on newer versions of SDK.

 > Note 1: Please note that this only works on 32-bit version of Matlab

 There are two ways to get the data from your Emotiv EPOC device